A-CodeSmith/Roshambo/README.md

 # Roshambo
-A simple project, featuring the classic game 'Roshambo.'
+A simple project featuring the classic game 'Roshambo', also known as Paper, Rock, Scissors.

-The goal of this project is to showcase a basic application with graphics.
-It is cross platform; utilizing the LibGDX engine.
+The goal of this project is to showcase a basic, cross platform application with graphics.
+It utilizes the LibGDX graphics engine.
+The project architecture is intentionally kept simple for instructional purposes.

-Don't expect fancy architecture here.
-Keep it straightforward and simple!
+The project can be compiled for both Desktop (.jar) and Android (.apk).